 Here are the champs in the categories considered part of the discussion of what plane is the biggest:

 Wingspan: Stratolaunch.
-Now, granted, this plane hasn’t flown yet, but when it does, if it does, then it will win the wingspan game going away with its 385-foot stretch, which is longer than a football field, though only if you don’t count the end zones.
+It wins the wingspan game going away with its 385-foot stretch, which is longer than a football field, though only if you don’t count the end zones.
 Still, huge.
-But since Stratolaunch hasn’t flown, the runner-up is the Hughes H4 Hercules, aka, the Spruce Goose.
+The runner-up is the Hughes H4 Hercules, aka, the Spruce Goose.
 Its wingspan is a whopping 319 feet.
 Okay, you say, the Spruce Goose flew only once, and even then it “flew” only in ground effect, so does that count?
-The second runner-up is the Antonov An-225, which has been flying for 30 years now; tip-to-tip, it measures 290 feet.
+The third runner-up is the Antonov An-225, which has been flying for 30 years now; tip-to-tip, it measures 290 feet.